gauravshankarcan/prom-snow/README.md

 The webhook body is received from prometheus and contains multiple alerts that are grouped together, hence it is necessary to write a for loop on the alert section .
 However, before we iterate on the foreach loop we perform a login.

-here is a sample request received
+Here is a sample request received

 ```json
 {